angristan/angristan/README.md

 ### Hi there 👋

-I'm a french software engineering student, and intern at @scaleway.
-Looking forward to contribute to many open-source projects!
+I'm a french software engineering student, and intern at [@scaleway](https://github.com/scaleway).

+Looking forward to contribute to many open-source projects! ✨

 <!--
 **angristan/angristan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.